brucemuller/HierarchicalLosses/README.md

 ### Plug and Play Hierarchical Loss for More Robust Models

-* In traditional semantic segmentation a minor error (correct superclass but incorrect finescale class) is penalised just as much as a major mistake (incorrect superclass).
+* In traditional semantic segmentation a minor error (correct superclass but incorrect finescale class) is penalised just as much as a major error (incorrect superclass).
 For example mistaking a truck for a car isn't too serious for some applications, though mistaking a truck for the sky could be dangerous.

 * That's why is makes sense to build representations which are robust to a class hierarchy given from the beginning of training a model rather than relying on automatic encoding.